Locations:

 Overview

-Diagram illustrating how a complete atrioventricular canal defect effects blood flow.
+Diagram illustrating how a complete atrioventricular canal defect effects blood flow

-An atrioventricular canal defect forces your heart to work too hard to pump blood and allows blood to flow in the wrong direction.
+An atrioventricular canal defect forces your heart to work too hard to pump blood, and allows blood to flow in the wrong direction.

 What is an atrioventricular canal defect?

-A wall (the septum) separates the right and left sides of your heart, which helps keep blood flowing in the right direction.
-Having an atrioventricular canal defect means there’s a hole in that wall.
-It’s like a pipe with a leak.
+Having a hole in the wall that separates the right and left sides of your heart is like a pipe with a leak.
 It allows oxygen-rich blood (normally from the left side of your heart) to mix with oxygen-poor blood (normally from the right side of your heart).
-These don’t mix in a normally functioning heart.
+These don’t mix in a properly functioning heart.

 Other names for AV canal defect include: